Skip to main content

 What Defines Your Biological Data?

 When you engage with a wellness program, you are sharing more than just numbers on a page.
 You are sharing data points that tell a story about your body’s innermost workings.
-This can be categorized into several types, each with its own level of sensitivity, especially when viewed through the lens of hormonal and metabolic health.
+This biological data can be categorized into several types, each with its own level of sensitivity, especially when viewed through the lens of hormonal and metabolic health.

 • Biometric Data This is the most common type of data collected.
 It includes measurements like blood pressure, cholesterol levels (HDL, LDL, triglycerides), body mass index (BMI), and blood glucose levels.
 For an individual focused on metabolic health, these markers are direct indicators of insulin sensitivity and cardiovascular risk.